-If an honorary member misses three unexcused meetings or functions, a letter of termination will be issued by the Student Government Advisor.
-Present herself in speech, actions and dress in the manner befitting their respective titles.
-Their appearance at all times must be neat and tidy - no tight fitting, short, vulgar clothes, or unkempt hair styles will be permitted.
+h: The Miss ASCC must present herself in speech, actions and dress in the manner befitting her respective title.
+Her appearance at all times must be neat and tidy - no tight fitting, short, vulgar clothes, or unkempt hair styles will be permitted.
 This interpretation shall be left to the Dean of Student Services.